crkissinger/swift-statistics/README.md

 using the `add(_: Double)` method for Accumulators or the `add(x: Double, y: Double, weight: Double)` method for PairAccumulators.

-An extension of the SequenceType protocol for `Double` sequences provides methods to calculate statistics on the sequence elements.
+An extension of the Sequence protocol for `Double` sequences provides methods to calculate statistics on the sequence elements.
 These protocol extensions act only on `Double` sequences, but statistics for sequences of other numeric types can be